snoreoh/RutokenPluginAPI/README.md

 - [ ] To add interface for proper interaction with API-functions
 - [x] To wrap functions in class
 - [x] To implement asynchronous mechanism
+- [x] To implement processing of errors

 ### Server-side
 - [x] To make a plug on Flask with constant responses
+- [ ] To design forms of responses depending on form of request